AbramAanderud/startup/README.md

 [My Notes](notes.md)

 I am making a virtual chat room where you create a simple small character and can walk around and talk to others in the room.
-There will be things you can interract with that others will be able to see.
+There will be objects you can interract with that others will be able to see.
+Thinking something like a post it board and buying others drinks.

 > [!NOTE]